micmejia/bible-dump/AMPC/Daniel/Dan 11.md

-Then shall [^b]stand up in his place _or_ office one who shall send an exactor of tribute to pass through the glory of the kingdom, but within a few days he shall be destroyed, [yet] neither in anger nor in battle.
+Then shall stand up in his place _or_ office one who shall send an exactor of tribute to pass through the glory of the kingdom, but within a few days he shall be destroyed, [yet] neither in anger nor in battle.